omario05/omario05/README.md

 ## Hi, I'm Omar! 👋

-I am a BEng Computer Systems Engineering Student at Carleton University, currently in my third year, and learning to become a better programmer by the day!
+I am a BEng Computer Systems Engineering Student at Carleton University, currently in my third year, and learning to become a better programmer and systems engineer by the day!

 - Currently learning the Swift programming language to develop apps 👨‍💻
-- Interested in learning more langauges in the future like C++
+- Interested in learning more langauges in the future like C++, .NET, and more!

 ## What languages do I know?